frankieycy/network/README.md

 ## Neuronal Network Analysis

-* last: 21/7/2020
+* last: 7/8/2020
 * reconstruct network from dynamics (time series data) of nodes
-* replicate neuron dynamics with an effective network model
+* replicate neuron dynamics with an effective network model (with connectivity computed from an assumed model)

 ## Project 1 - toy model